mirror/dd-wrt/src/router/frr/doc/user/installation.rst

    assigned to the realm.
 See the tc man page.
 This option is currently not compatible with the usage of nexthop groups in the linux kernel itself.

-.. option:: --disable-irdp
+.. option:: --enable-irdp

-   Disable IRDP server support.
-This is enabled by default if we have both `struct in_pktinfo` and `struct icmphdr` available to us.
+   Enable IRDP server support.
+This is deprecated.

 .. option:: --disable-rtadv